 A solid benefits plan makes a great addition to an employee compensation package.
 With the Chambers Plan your business can recruit the high-quality talent you need to compete.
 Whether your business has 1 or 100 employees you have just as great a need to attract and retain talent as a larger corporation.
 Their employee group benefits plan can provide you with options that will allow your business to compete with anyone for those employees.

 Protecting your staff shows them you care.
 It improves your staff retention, makes it easier to hire new employees and makes your workforce happier and more productive with less absenteeism.
 The advantages of providing protection over not doing so are numerous.
 In fact, when workers are polled about either having a benefits plan or a $10,000 raise, the majority took the benefits option.
-In addition, it’s a great area to enhance compensation since health and dental premiums are not taxable benefits though are deductible for the employer.
+In addition, it’s a great area to enhance compensation since health and dental premiums are not taxable benefits, however they are deductible for the employer.
 It may cost a lot less after tax than implementing a raise or bonus for both the employee and the employer.

 With more than 35,000 firms insured, the Chambers Plan has become a place for SME’s to come for wellness and benefits plan support.
 Combined with their partnership with local Chambers of Commerce and Boards of Trade there are many tools and resources available to help improve your workplace satisfaction.
 A Chambers Plan advisor can help you customize this to your staff, keeping in mind an older demographic consisting of Baby Boomers will have a different perspective than a younger firm composed mostly of Millennials.